digitalinteraction/portals/README.md

 ```

 You wrap your library's transport into a `Traveller` object that the library
-will store and use to send messages to clients as part of signalling.
+will store and use to send messages to clients.
 You can get the `id` or `room` from the connecting client or you can generate them.
 The client expects WebSocket messages in a certain format, defined below,
 so the `send` method should format them in this way.